 |Missing Payment / Default||18 months||Significant|

-How to properly use a fair credit card
+How consumers with fair credit should use a credit card

 When applying for a fair or average credit card, it is important to keep the goal of improving your credit in mind.
 Here are a few tips on how to properly use a fair credit card: